zwave-js/node-zwave-js/packages/core/api.md

     context: "callback";
 };

+// Warning: (ae-missing-release-tag) "isMissingControllerResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isMissingControllerResponse(e: unknown): e is ZWaveError & {
+    code: ZWaveErrorCodes.Controller_Timeout;
+    context: "response";
+};

 // Warning: (ae-missing-release-tag) "isRecoverableZWaveError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public